-In the event that the installer prefers to mechanically ventilate the plant room or enclosure rather than provide ventilation openings then -
+In the event that the installer prefers to mechanically ventilate the plant room or enclosure rather than provide ventilation openings then - extraction rate should be 5%-10% less than the input rate.

 - The plant room or enclosure needs to be mechanically ventilated at the rate of 4.14 m/h of fresh air per kW or rated heat input. - It is a requirement that the mechanical ventilation shall be of the 'input' type with either natural or mechanical extraction.
 Where mechanical extraction is selected then the